mongodb-university/atlas_starter_java/README.md

 2. Have you [whitelisted your current IP address](https://docs.atlas.mongodb.com/security-whitelist/) in the Atlas UI?

 3. Do you have a [working installation of Java](https://stackoverflow.com/questions/18888220/how-to-check-whether-java-is-installed-on-the-computer)?

-## Notes

-If you prefer to install your tools independently, see the list of the individual requirements below:

-### Required:
-1) A working installation of the [Java 8 JDK](https://developers.redhat.com/products/openjdk/download).
-2) A working installation of the [Maven](https://maven.apache.org/) build system.

-Some of these tools may come pre-installed in your programming environment.